top of page

 White Coller and Anti Bribe Law

-The term "white collar" refers to non-manual work, typically in a professional or managerial capacity.
-White collar crimes are non-violent crimes that are typically committed in a business or professional setting, such as fraud, embezzlement, and money laundering.
+The term "white collar" denotes non-manual work, often in professional or managerial roles.
+White collar crimes encompass non-violent offenses typically occurring in business or professional settings, such as fraud, embezzlement, and money laundering.

-In India, white collar crimes are punishable under various laws, including the Indian Penal Code, the Prevention of Corruption Act, 1988, and the Prevention of Money Laundering Act, 2002.
+In India, white collar crimes fall under the purview of various laws, including the Indian Penal Code, the Prevention of Corruption Act, 1988, and the Prevention of Money Laundering Act, 2002.

-The Prevention of Corruption Act, 1988 is a key law that aims to combat corruption in India.
-It criminalizes various types of corrupt practices, including accepting or giving bribes, and provides for the prosecution of public servants and private individuals who engage in such practices.
+The Prevention of Corruption Act, 1988, plays a crucial role in combating corruption in India.
+It criminalizes a range of corrupt practices, such as accepting or giving bribes.
+This law enables the prosecution of both public servants and private individuals engaged in corrupt activities.

-The Prevention of Money Laundering Act, 2002 is a law that aims to prevent money laundering in India.
-It criminalizes the process of disguising the proceeds of illegal activities as legitimate funds, and provides for the investigation and prosecution of individuals and entities involved in money laundering.
+The Prevention of Money Laundering Act, 2002, is designed to curb money laundering in India.
+It criminalizes the process of disguising illegal proceeds as legitimate funds.
+The act empowers the investigation and prosecution of individuals and entities involved in money laundering activities.

-If you have been accused of a white collar crime in India, it is important to seek the advice of a lawyer who has experience in this area of law and can provide legal representation to defend your rights and interests.
+If you find yourself accused of a white collar crime in India, it's imperative to consult with experienced legal professionals.
+Adhivakta Law Chamber specializes in providing comprehensive legal representation to safeguard your rights and interests.

 bottom of page